CS-SI/eodag/docs/add_product_type.rst

 Add product type definition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add a new product type to EODag, you must add an entry to the file ``eodag/resources/product_types.yml``.
+To add a new product type to EODAG, you must add an entry to the file ``eodag/resources/product_types.yml``.
 Here is an example:

 .. code-block:: yaml